-The city of Brighton began as a small Saxon village.
+Brighton began as a small Saxon village.
 The Saxons landed in Sussex in the 5th century AD and they founded the kingdom of Sussex including the village of Brighton.
 It was once called Beorthelm's tun (Beorthelm's farm or village).
 Centuries later it grew into the city of Brighton.
 Fishermen lived in Brighton as well as the farmers.
 The farmers lived in a village above a cliff and the fishermen lived under this cliff on the foreshore.
 The Church of St Bartholomew in Brighton was first recorded in 1185 (although it may well have been there much earlier).

-In the Middle Ages Brighton was a small town with only 4 streets, North Street, West Street, East Street and South Street.
+Medieval Brighton was a small town with only 4 streets, North Street, West Street, East Street and South Street.
 However Middle Street existed by 1500.
 There were also fishermen's huts along the shore.
 The area between Middle Street and East Street was called the Hempshares and fishermen grew hemp there for ropes and nets.
 (The Lanes were once pathways between allotments).

 The French burned the little town of Brighton in 1514.
 That was an easy task as most buildings in the town were wooden and they had thatched roofs.
 Yet it was soon rebuilt.
 In 1545 the French attacked Brighton again.
 A writer said the French commander: 'Came forth into the seas and arrived on the coast of Sussex before Brighthamstead (Brighton) and set certain of his soldiers on land to burn and spoil the country, but the beacons were lit (to warn people in the nearby villages and call on them to help) and the inhabitants thereabout came down so thick, that the Frenchmen were driven to fly with loss of diverse of their numbers so that they did little hurt there'.

 By 1580 Brighton was a flourishing little town.
 At that time there were 400 fishermen and 102 land men living there.
 So it probably had a population of around 2,500.
 By 16th century standards, Brighton was a fairly large market town.
 It also had 80 fishing vessels.
 A writer said that in 1558: 'there was granted to the inhabitants of that town by the Lords one parcel of land containing in length, 30 feet long and 16 feet in breadth'.
 The land was used to build the blockhouse.
 The blockhouse was a circular fort, 50 feet in diameter, 16 feet in height with walls 8 feet thick.
 It had 6 large guns and 10 small cannons.
 It stood near the Southern end of Middle Street.
-A wall 14 or 16 feet high, with placements for guns extended 400 feet eastwards to East Street and westward to West Street.
+A wall 14 or 16 feet high, with placements for guns, extended 400 feet eastwards to East Street and westward to West Street.

 BRIGHTON IN THE 17th CENTURY

 In 1651, two years after the execution of Charles I, Charles II persuaded the Scots to invade England to help him gain the throne.
-However the Scots were defeated at Worcester and the king narrowly escaped being captured.
+However, the Scots were defeated at Worcester and the king narrowly escaped being captured.
 He fled, in disguise to Brighton, and escaped to France.

 In the late 17th century the fishing industry in Brighton declined.
 This was because England fought a series of wars with France and Holland.
 The enemy navies prevented fishing vessels from going fishing.
 In 1694 a writer said 'Our poor town of Brighton has been this day suddenly surprised by 4 French ships and pestered by them since 11 am.
 As yet they have not done us much harm, having positioned themselves so near to us as to shoot over the town'.
 Two more French vessels arrived but the townsfolk took up arms and assembled.
 Eventually the French left.

 Brighton, the modern name for the town was first recorded in 1660.
 By 1810 it was the official name.
-Meanwhile in 1665 a Bowling Green opened on the Old Steine.
+Meanwhile, in 1665 a Bowling Green opened on the Old Steine.

 BRIGHTON IN THE 18th CENTURY

 In 1703 a terrible storm struck England.
 It devastated Brighton.
 A writer said it 'stripped a great many houses, turned up the lead off the church, overthrew 2 windmills and laid them flat on the ground'.
 Another storm in 1705 demolished houses below the cliff, along the foreshore.
 The two storms caused great damage in Brighton, which was already declining.
-In the early 18th century the population of Brighton fell to only around 1,500 people.
-Meanwhile the ocean continued to erode the seashore.
+In the early 18th century the population fell to only around 1,500 people.
+Meanwhile, the ocean continued to erode the seashore.
 The sea destroyed the houses under the cliff and by 1760 it was undermining the cliff itself.
-Furthermore the sea gradually undermined and destroyed Brighton's fortifications.
+Furthermore, the sea gradually undermined and destroyed Brighton's fortifications.

 In 1730 a writer said: 'If some speedy care be not taken to stop the encroachments of the ocean it is probable the town will, in a few years, be utterly depopulated, the inhabitants being already diminished by one third less than they were and those that remain are, many of them, widows, orphans, decrepit persons and all very poor'.
 Another writer said the people of Brighton were: 'mostly very needy and wretched in their mode of living'.
 Meanwhile, Preston Manor was built in 1739.
 The council acquired it in 1932.

 However Brighton recovered in the late 18th century.
 The recovery started in 1750 when a doctor named Richard Russell wrote a book in which he claimed that bathing in seawater was good for a person's health.
 Gradually wealthy people began to visit Brighton.
 They believed that bathing in seawater would cure their illnesses.
-At first only a small number came but in 1783 the Prince of Wales and his friends visited Brighton.
+At first, only a small number came but in 1783 the Prince of Wales and his friends visited Brighton.
 Many rich people followed and the town boomed.

 The population of Brighton grew rapidly in the late 18th century.
 It was only around 2,000 in 1750 but it grew to about 4,000 in 1783 when the Prince of Wales visited.
 As the town boomed new streets were built in the space between Middle Street and East Street and by 1792 many of the Lanes were built up.
 Between 1770 and 1795 635 new houses were built.
-Furthermore new streets were built north and east of Brighton including Battery Place, Bond Street, Broad Street, Charles Street, Church Street, King Street, Manchester Street, Russell Street and Old and New Steine.
+Furthermore, new streets were built north and east of Brighton including Battery Place, Bond Street, Broad Street, Charles Street, Church Street, King Street, Manchester Street, Russell Street, and Old and New Steine.

 In 1787 Brighton Pavilion was built for the first time.
 (However, it was originally built in classical style.
 The original building looked quite unlike the present oriental one).
 Then in 1793 two batteries were built at Brighton.
 One was on East cliff near the bottom of Marine Parade.
 The other battery was opposite Artillery Place.
 (Both were removed in the 19th century).